 So, there you have it.
 That’s how you score a 105, you miss your five-foot putt for a 104.
 My putting was my biggest disappointment during the round.
 The greens at Pikewood are in excellent condition and roll as true as any greens I’ve played.
 I should have made more one putts.

 Despite my score, I enjoyed the round because of the company and the beauty of the course.
-I think every golfer who endeavors to play the top 100 courses in a year should have at least one course where they shot a 105.
-Also, any golfer that wants to test their golf skills in a beautiful and serine setting, should find a way to play at Pikewood.
+I think every golfer who endeavors to play the top 100 courses in a year should have at least one course where they shoot a 105.
+Also, any golfer that wants to test their golf skills in a beautiful and serene setting, should find a way to play at Pikewood.
 You won’t regret it, regardless of what you shoot.

 Following our round, Turbo called Bob Gwynne, one the designers of the course and asked if he would mind joining us in the clubhouse.
 Bob was very generous with his time.
 He and I spent 45 minutes talking about the course and its design.
 Bob told me that this is the only course he has and will ever design.
 I can see why.
 How do you top this?
 Bob told also me that Tom Doak had visited the course to rate it for his book.
 He told me that right after Mr. Doak introduced himself, he told Bob that there was no way he could have designed a course that could be ranked higher than his courses.
 With all due respect to Mr. Doak and with the greatest amount of humility one can offer, I beg to disagree.
 This is a spectacular course!
 The person who was able to visualize a golf course on this pike is a golf genius in my book.